SEASON PLAY REQUIREMENTS

 In order to allocate each division’s bids to D1 and D2, each region’s quota will be multiplied by 0.46 and 0.54, respectively, to generate the divisional quota for D1 and D2.
 If the divisional quotas do not add up to the total number of bids in each division, a modified multiplier is used in place of the standard multiplier so that the modified divisional quotas sum correctly, and those modified divisional quotas are then used.

-You can find further reading on the Huntington-Hill method in the Mathematical Association of America.
+You can find further reading on the Huntington-Hill method here.

 NATIONAL QUALIFIER BIDS